 People who travel frequently might be wary of airport security scanners because they give off radiation.
 However, security scanners at airports deliver very small amounts of radiation, only 0.00002 milli Sieverts (mSv), according to Imperial College London.
 Compare that to a regular CT scan for health purposes, which gives off around 10 mSv.

 To put this in perspective, drinking three glasses of water a day for a year would expose an individual to around 0.00045 mSv, almost five times more than a scan at the airport, according to CBS News.
 People are exposed to radiation every day.

-The Senate said that security is “designed to be thorough.”
+The Senate said that security is “designed to be thorough,” and this is probably one of people's least-favorite aspects of air travel.
 The pat-downs are done by a same-gender officer, and a traveler can request that it be done in private with a travel companion if they so desire.
 Additionally, the X-ray machines that were introduced in 2008, and criticized for their invasive and revealing images, were removed from all airports in 2013, according to USA Today.

 A common myth is that air ventilation systems on planes harbor germs and viruses.
-The air on planes is recycled, and the thought of breathing in the air of others who are coughing and sneezing might be disconcerting.
+The air on planes is recycled, and the thought of sharing the air with others who are coughing and sneezing might be disconcerting.

 However, cabin air filters capture up to 99.9 percent of bacteria and viruses, according to Business Insider.
 Travelers should actually be more concerned about eating surfaces in airports and planes.

 Tray tables harbor around 2,155 colony forming units (CFUs) of bacteria, the highest amount of bacteria found by a study on plane and airport cleanliness, according to a study by travel website TravelMath.
 Compare this to the average household toilet, which has around 172 CFUs.
 Experts suggest not eating anything that has touched the tray table directly, washing your hands often and using hand sanitizer, according to MSN.